muraliadithya/FOSSIL/README.md

 > (* (List x) (List y))

 ###### FL-formulas
 FL formulas are written similarly.
-[TODO: cite paper here.]
+In FL, heap heap properties are denoted using

-- (Sp ...) is used for the support operator.
+- (Sp ...) - the `support` operator.
+The support of ab FL term/formula is the portion of the heap upon which the formula depends.
-- (antiSp ...) is used for cloud operator.
+- (antiSp ...) - the `cloud` operator.
+A clouded FL term/formula acts as if it is supportless, i.e (Sp (antSp ...)) is empty.

+See [cite paper] for the syntax of FL.

 A singly linked list can be defined as follows:
 > (RecDef (List x) (ite (= x nil) True (and (List (next x)) (not (IsMember x (Sp (List (antiSp (next x)))))))))